A festival goer since 1997 offers all the insider tricks to get the most from your visit!

 Pace yourself with the fun beverages.
 The tasting portions are typically 1 to 3oz.
 However, you may not make it around the world if you’re a fan of the full size beverages also available (16 to 22oz beers in Germany, margaritas in Mexico, slushy martinis in France, or wine in the tasting rooms of Italy and Germany), especially if you don’t like to share (see number 2 above).
 The beer, wine, sake and tequila tasting flights you will find on your journey are excellent values to try something new and great to share with 3-4 friends.
 Also, don’t forget to drink lots of water.
 It’s easy to forget and you will pay the price the next day.
 Consider yourself warned.

 Several Beer flights are available around the World Showcase including a marketplace dedicated to Craft Beer.

 My favorite flights around the world include the tequila flight at La Cava del Tequila, a specialty restaurant inside the Mexico pavilion.
 It’s air-conditioned and a premium pour.
 The sake flight inside the Japan pavilion is a great way to explore this underappreciated spirit.
 The wine flight inside the Germany pavilion will allow you to taste more than Rieslings.

 As with any form of travel, whether in the real world or the Disney-verse, it’s important to wear the right clothing and come prepared for the elements.
 Comfort will guarantee enjoyment.

-^ Comfortable walking shoes are a must.
+- Comfortable walking shoes are a must.
 At the end of the day, you will have walked several miles without realizing it.
-Your feet will be screaming at you if you don’t wear the right shoes.
+Your feet will be screaming, if you don’t wear the right shoes.
 Ladies, stilettos are gorgeous but please leave them at home.
 (Yes, I have seen this!)

-^ Bring an umbrella or poncho.
-Rain can come out of nowhere and you don’t want to buy a Disney poncho, do you?
+- Bring an umbrella or poncho.
+Rain can come out of nowhere and your only option to stay semi-dry will be a Mickey poncho.